connorb573/generative-music/readme.txt

 This application was initially concieved for my 3rd Year University Project.

 The samples in this program were obtained from freesound.org.

+This project was my first experience with processing, and I learnt a lot about applying the draw function to create generative loops.
+I also got to construct new data structures for storing melodies and grids of squares, and create algorithms to generatively repeat melodies, draw the art onscreen and populate squares with colour.